hs950559/coryrylan.com/_posts/2015-11-17-angular-2-observable-data-services.md

 </pre>

 In our component's <a href="https://angular.io/docs/ts/latest/tutorial/toh-pt4.html#!#the-ngoninit-lifecycle-hook" target="blank">`ngOnInit`</a>
 we subscribe to the `todo$` data stream then call `load()` to load the latest into the stream.
+We can also load a single item by mapping out the value we want.
+The `ngOnInit` is the ideal place for loading in data.
+You can read into the docs and the various reasons why this is a best practice.

 <pre class="language-typescript">
 <code>
 ngOnInit() {
-    todosService.todos$.subscribe(updatedTodos => this.componentTodos = updatedTodos);
-    todosService.loadTodos();
+    this.todos$ = this._todoService.todos$; // subscribe to entire collection
+    this.singleTodo$ = this._todoService.todos$
+                          .map(todos => todos.find(item => item.id === '1'));
+                          // subscribe to only one todo

+    this._todoService.loadAll();    // load all todos
+    this._todoService.load('1');    // load only todo with id of '1'
 }
 </code>
 </pre>

-We could subsequently call delete and our stream will get a new list with one less todo.
+We could subsequently call remove and our stream will get a new list with one less todo.
 So lets add the rest of the code to add CRUD operations to our todos.
 Now lets look at the todos service in its entirety.

 <pre class="language-typescript">